powerman/Narada/README.md

     contain at least one digit, and doesn't contain whitespace or `/`).
     Example: "App-0.1.000" (without quotes).

-    `narada-new` will create this file with content "PROJECTNAME-0.0.000" where PROJECTNAME is name of project root directory.
+    `narada-new-1` will create this file with content "PROJECTNAME-0.0.000" where PROJECTNAME is name of project root directory.

-    Last number in this string will be automatically incremented by `narada-release` unless this file was manually modified since previous `narada-release` run.
+    Last number in this string will be automatically incremented by `narada-release-1` unless this file was manually modified since previous `narada-release-1` run.

 - `config/version.*`

-    Name and version of installed addons.
+    Name and version of installed add-ons.

 - `config/patch/send/*`